dodokek/Quadratic_equation/README.md

 ~~~

 ## Conclusion
-You can use different libraries from my project separately they work perfectly one without another.
+You can use different libraries from my project separately, they work perfectly one without another.
 Bye.
 **DodoKek all rights reversed**